Skip to content

 SDK-first (local development):

-1. Start bifrost watch to auto-sync file changes to the platform
+1. Start bifrost watch to auto-push file changes

 2. Write workflow code locally in your git repo

-3. Files auto-sync as you save — no manual push needed
+3. Files auto-push as you save — no manual sync needed

 6. Commit and push to GitHub when ready